 CFE is currently responsible for electricity distribution.
 There are 16 geographical divisions in charge of distribution.
 At the end of 2017, the Mexican transmission and distribution grids covered an overall length of around 829 925 km, providing electricity to 98.7% of the Mexican population.

 The Federal Secretariat of Energy (SENER)

-CRE’s main tasks are to calculate network tariffs (transmission and distribution), other regulated activities (for example, operation of the basic service suppliers; the electricity system operator CENACE), as well as the final basic supply tariffs.
-CRE enjoys technical, operational and managerial autonomy and can dispose of its own revenues coming from a tax, not from the State budget.
+CRE’s main tasks are to calculate network tariffs (transmission and distribution) and the final basic supply tariffs, as well as other regulated activities (for example, operation of the basic service suppliers, the electricity system operator CENACE).
+CRE enjoys technical, operational and managerial autonomy and can dispose of its own revenues coming from a tax, not from the state budget.

 The Ministry of Finance and Public Credit (SHCP)

 SHCP has temporary powers to determine retail tariffs for the basic service suppliers until CRE issues the final determination methods for these.
 The unbundling of CFE and the introduction of regulated network tariffs are expected to increase transparency about the costs of CFE.

 The electricity system operator, CENACE, will be the cornerstone of the future system organization.
 CENACE is an autonomous body, formerly part of CFE.
 It was created in 2014 and is responsible for operating the national electricity system and the wholesale electricity markets.
 CENACE does not own the transmission assets, which remain the property of CFE, but CENACE operates the wholesale electricity market to ensure least cost dispatch of all power plants in adherence to economic considerations such as free competition, transparency and market efficiency.
 Similar to independent system operators and regional transmission operators, it also plays a key role in the planning of the power system, including investments in transmission, defining capacity requirements, operating capacity markets and running the long term auctions.